Ki-er/Clarence-Bot/README.md

 ## License

 Clarence-Bot is licensed under the MIT License.
 The full license text is included in the [LICENSE](LICENSE) file in this repository.
-Tldr legal have a [great summary](https://www.tldrlegal.com/l/mit) of the license if you're interested.
+TLDR legal have a [great summary](https://www.tldrlegal.com/l/mit) of the license if you're interested.